SPOT the signs

 Inadequate biochemical response

-ALP levels above 1.67 x ULN are correlated with higher risk of negative outcomes, including liver transplant and death.12
+- ALP levels above 1.67 x ULN are correlated with higher risk of negative outcomes17

-- Rapid and sustained reduction in ALP levels and maintaining normal bilirubin levels are goals of PBC treatment4
+- Treatment goals include rapid and sustained reduction in ALP levels, ALP normalization, and normal total bilirubin levels3

-Patients who respond to treatment may still be at risk of disease progression
+Patients who respond to treatment may still be at risk of disease progression.
+Early initiation of therapy is critical to help prevent further damage.18

 Inadequate treatment response can lead to cirrhosis, liver transplant, or death.
-A proactive treatment plan consisting of personalized, collaborative treatment and closer monitoring may be beneficial for some patients.5,7
+A proactive treatment plan consisting of personalized, collaborative treatment and closer monitoring may be beneficial for some patients.8,13

-Up to 50% of patients treated with first-line treatment do not adequately respond, putting those patients at risk of cirrhosis and death.9,13
+Up to 50% of patients treated with UDCA do not adequately respond, putting them at risk of progression.
+UDCA does not alleviate fatigue in PBC, so many patients continue to experience persistent PBC-related fatigue.15,18,19

 LEAD the way